SumoLogic/sumologic-documentation/docs/manage/security/access-keys.md

 ### Organization access keys

-If you have the [**Manage Access Keys** role capability](/docs/manage/users-roles/roles/role-capabilities#security), you can you can edit, deactivate, and delete any access keys created by other users in your organization.
+If you have the [**Manage Access Keys** role capability](/docs/manage/users-roles/roles/role-capabilities#security), you can edit, deactivate, and delete any access keys created by other users in your organization.

 1. [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 In the main Sumo Logic menu, select **Administration > Security > Access Keys**. <br/>[**New UI**](/docs/get-started/sumo-logic-ui).
 In the top menu select **Administration**, and then under **Account Security Settings** select **Access Keys**.
 You can also click the **Go To...** menu at the top of the screen and select **Access Keys**.
 1. Hover your mouse over an access key and click the three-dot kebab icon.
 This reveals the same modification options that appear on the **Personal Access Key** page, [as described above](#edit-deactivate-or-delete-access-keys).